 Season's at Highland Lake

 Located on the grounds of historic Highland Lake Inn & Resort, find inspired seasonal cuisine and impressive wine list in a relaxed atmosphere.
 Enjoy a casual lunch, romantic dinner or big Sunday Brunch buffets, including holidays.
 Only five minutes from Hendersonville and 30 minutes from Asheville.
 86 Lily Pad Lane, Flat Rock.

 Bed & Breakfasts

-Imagine waking up in a grand home and walking downstairs to the dining room where you are served a gourmet feast!
+Imagine waking up in a grand home and walking downstairs to the dining room, where you are served a gourmet feast!
 Feel like royalty and get pampered in one of the many B&Bs in our area.
-Enjoy a leisurely morning and relax after breakfast rocking on a porch or by a roaring fire with your coffee.
-What way to start the day!
+Enjoy a leisurely morning and relax after breakfast, rocking on a porch or by a roaring fire with your coffee.
+What a way to start the day!

 Enjoy brunch on Pack Square in the heart of downtown.
 You choose how you want to eat and drink.
 It might be “breakfast-ish” with a cup of locally roasted coffee and a brown sugar cruffin or an inventive brunch cocktail and duck confit hash topped with a poached egg.
 Want lunch?
 Go “all in” with a local craft beer and a Rhu Burger.
 Saturday & Sunday 10:30 AM-3 PM.
 7 Pack Square.

-Sunny Point Cafe
+Sunny Point Café

-A favorite local's spot in West Asheville since 2003, discover innovative comfort food with made-from-scratch products and farm-to-table approach.
+A favorite local spot in West Asheville since 2003, discover innovative comfort food with made-from-scratch products and a farm-to-table approach.
 They even grow some of their ingredients in their adjacent garden.
 Favorites include the huevos rancheros, cornmeal hot cakes, French toast and their killer shrimp and grits.
 Open every day at 8 AM and breakfast menu served until 2:30 PM.
-626 Haywood Road
+626 Haywood Road.